Liver transplantation: Living donor transplantation

 In a typical adult recipient LDLT, 55 to 70% of the liver (the right lobe) is removed from a healthy living donor.
-The donor's liver will regenerate approaching 100% function within 4–6 weeks, and will almost reach full volumetric size with recapitulation of the normal structure soon thereafter.
+The donor's liver will regenerate, approaching 100% function within 4–6 weeks, and will almost reach full volumetric size with recapitulation of the normal structure soon thereafter.
 It may be possible to remove up to 70% of the liver from a healthy living donor without harm in most cases.
 The transplanted portion will reach full function and the appropriate size in the recipient as well, although it will take longer than for the donor.

 Living donors are faced with risks and/or complications after the surgery.
 Blood clots and biliary problems have the possibility of arising in the donor post-op, but these issues are remedied fairly easily.
-Although death is a risk that a living donor must be willing to accept prior to the surgery, the mortality rate of living donors in the United States is low.
-The LDLT donor's immune system does diminish as a result of the liver regenerating, so certain foods which would normally cause an upset stomach could cause serious illness.
+Although death is a risk that a living donor must be willing to accept before the surgery, the mortality rate of living donors in the United States is low.
+The LDLT donor's immune system does diminish as a result of the liver regenerating, so certain foods that would normally cause an upset stomach could cause serious illness.